 Individuals don’t go to prison alone; their entire family goes along with them.
 Families and friends need support as their loved ones complete their sentences.
 Straight Talk Support Group provides a supportive environment and forum for families and friends to meet and share common experiences and issues.
-Through our Resource Center we present workshops, seminars, online information and referrals needed to navigate the corrections system.
-The Resource Center also offers professional speakers deliver keynote addresses and presentations about the social, mental and economic effects incarceration has on family and friends.
 Straight Talk exists so families and friends of incarcerated individuals can exchange emotional support, gain coping skills, acquire resources and receive inspiration.
 Straight Talk Support Group is where families and friends enter in pieces and leave in peace.

 Advisory Board Members

 Stephen Louis Maddox was born on June 28th, 1974 in Hempstead, New York.
 Stephen and his older sister Melissa were raised by their single mother Arethia Williams.
 Stephen spent the first 18 years of his life growing up in a small apartment in Hempstead’s Park Lake housing authority complex that is located on Martin Luther King Drive.
 Stephen’s biological father abandoned the family when Stephen was only two-years old, and his mother Arethia William took the lead as the family’s provider, protector, and primary influencer.

 Stephen spent his whole childhood growing up in Hempstead, New York and was exposed to the violence and poverty that impacted his community due to the crack epidemic that ripped apart urban cities across America in the 80’s and 90’s.
 Although Stephen grew up in the belly of the beast, his mother made a point to expose Stephen and his older sister to life outside of the housing projects.